🔄

 Ride Time: ≈ 5 hours

-After a typical breakfast in Pensilvania, we leave town and follow a winding paved road to the mountain community of Manzanares.
-From here, the pavement ends and we begin a long off-road climb high into the Andes.
+After breakfast in Pensilvania, we leave town and follow a winding paved road to Manzanares.
+From here, the pavement ends and we begin a long off-road climb high into the Andes — the kind of riding that defines a real adventure.

 The route passes through wide valleys where wax palms rise in the distance, along ridgelines lined with tall eucalyptus trees.
-This region is known as the “wool route” because of its concentration of sheep farms and high-altitude pastures.
+This region is known as the "wool route" for its concentration of sheep farms and high-altitude pastures.

 Day 4 / Salamina → Manizales